Thousands to pack Trump rally amid fears it could fuel virus

 The Trump campaign’s communications director, Tim Murtaugh, said in a statement that “quarantine procedures” were immediately initiated and no staff member who tested positive would attend the event.
 Those who had immediate contact with them would also abstain.

 The map of the outbreak in the U.S., and elsewhere, has become a patchwork, with infections falling in some areas and surging in others.
-In New York, Gov. Andrew Cuomo did not hold a coronavirus briefing for the first time in months Saturday — a sign of progress in the state that was home to the epicenter of the outbreak.
+In New York, Gov. Andrew Cuomo didn’t hold a televised coronavirus briefing for the first time in months Saturday — a sign of progress in the state that was home to the epicenter of the outbreak — though he did convene a conference call to make an announcement about baseball spring training.

+Other states are seeing increases, and Nevada and Arizona, for instance, have reported record single-day jumps in new cases in recent days.

-Other states and cities that took steps to reopen earlier are seeing increases, including Tulsa where health department officials said two large indoor gatherings recently contributed to a spike in new cases.
-They declined to name the events or say how big they were, but Tulsa has seen the largest increase in cases in Oklahoma in recent days.
+In Tulsa, health department officials have said two large indoor gatherings recently contributed to a spike in new cases.
+They declined to name the events or say how big they were, but the city has seen the largest increase in infections in Oklahoma in recent days.
 Several bordering states, including Arkansas, have also seen spikes in community spread of the virus in recent weeks.

 That is worrying some experts as Tulsa prepares again for Trump’s large indoor gathering.